quangthangisme/tp/docs/DeveloperGuide.md

     * 2a1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2b.
-The given event index is out of range in the todo list.
+The given event index is out of range in the event list.
     * 2b1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2c.
-The given tag is empty.
+The given tags are invalid.
     * 2c1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2d.
-The given tag does not exist in the event.
+One of the given tags does not exist in the event.
     * 2d1.
 TC displays an error message.

       Use case resumes at step 2.